tccw/gitbread/README.md

 GitBread is based on the concept of "Baker's Percentage", which expresses flour as 100% and all other ingredients as some percentage of the flour's weight.
 This method allows for quick and easy recipe scaling.
-You can read more about the this idea here: [King Arthur Flour: Bakers Percentage](https://www.kingarthurflour.com/pro/reference/bakers-percentage).
+You can read more about the concept here: [King Arthur Flour: Bakers Percentage](https://www.kingarthurflour.com/pro/reference/bakers-percentage).

 GitBread allows for things like:
 - Recording recipes